 Jackie Kent is an Emmy award-winning general assignment reporter and fill-in anchor for KOMO News.

 Prior to her time in Seattle, Jackie worked as an anchor and reporter for CBS-affiliate KRQE in New Mexico.
-She held public officials accountable while covering Albuquerque’s crime problem, issues with the state’s criminal justice system and the latest COVID developments.
+She held public officials accountable while covering Albuquerque’s crime problem, issues with the state’s criminal justice system and the latest COVID developments during the pandemic.
 Her reporting led the Albuquerque City Council to update an ordinance letting out-of-state visitors with disabilities access parking across the city.
 She also exposed a Santa Fe City Council candidate who tried running for office as a convicted felon and lied to voters about her criminal history.

 band,” Jackie shot, wrote, and edited her reports in addition to setting up her